KairyMagno/KairyMagno/README.md

 ## ⚡ OBJECTIVE

 Seeking a **Junior Software Developer role** where I can contribute to backend systems, automation workflows, and scalable application development.

----

-# END

----

-If you want next upgrade after this (optional, not another rewrite), I can help you:

 * match this README with your actual portfolio website design
 * or make your portfolio site look like this GitHub profile